 - Not the cheapest

 - Wheels may be too hard for outdoor skating

 - Wheel size not ideal for skating over cracks and rocks

 You can find $40 decks, but aren’t they usually stuff no one should buy?
-It’s a quality board that’ll most likely serve you for months or years if you’re a light skater.
+Overall, this beginner-friendly deck from Powell Peralta is a quality product that’ll most likely serve you for months or years.

-There’s colorful screen-printed artwork on the deck, and that gives it a nice look.
-But graphics shouldn’t the only reason you choose board A over deck B.
+There’s colorful screen-printed artwork on the deck, a flying dragon, and that gives it a nice look.
+But graphics shouldn’t be the only reason you choose board A over deck B.

 - Great price

 - Hard wheels for performing tricks and park skating

 - Small wheels not great for rolling over cracks